 On September 15, 1883, a second light was established atop a pole at the outer end of the north pier to mark the location of the pierhead and, when aligned with the inner light, to guide vessels between the breakwaters.
 The light was fixed red, exhibited from a height of 4.3 metres (14 feet), and was located at a distance of 189 metres (620 feet) from the main light.

 In 1888, a new mast and shed had to be erected to replace the former front light that was carried away by a gale the previous fall.
 In 1895, Captain J. Gallant replaced the rotten wooden foundation under the main tower with a stone foundation at a cost of $125.

 Big Tignish Lighthouse was operated by oil until the tower was electrified in 1962.
 At this point, Alphonse Gaude, the last keeper who as being paid an annual salary of $590, was replaced by John Pitre, a caretaker who earned just $100.
 The tower continued to serve as a rear range light until 1989, when it was converted to a coastal light.
-The light was decommissioned in 1997, and in 2008 the tower was relocated from the harbour entrance to Fisherman's Haven Park at nearby Tignish Shore.
+The light was decommissioned in 1997, and in 2008 the tower was relocated from the harbour entrance to Fisherman’s Haven Park at nearby Tignish Shore.

 Keepers: Isidore Chasson (1877 - 1881), Isidore Gaudet (1881 - 1894), J.S Richard (1894 – 1895), Fidele J. Gaudet (1895 – 1897), Agate Gaudet (1897 – 1912), D. Handrahan (1912 – ), Jerome J. Perry (1923 – 1956), Alphonse Gaudet (1956 – 1962).